-The fee for the retreat includes everything!
-The workshop itself, seven nights of lodging, three fabulous meals a day, plentiful snacks, coffee and tea 24/7, all the art supplies your heart could ever desire and an abundance of love, love, love!!
+The fee of $1225 includes the workshop itself, three fabulous meals a day, plentiful snacks, coffee and tea 24/7, all the art supplies your heart could ever desire and an abundance of love, love, love!!

 The deposit fee to hold your spot in this workshop is $300.00.
 To get more info about how to register please contact me here.

 There are a number of cabins available at Tioga Lodge at different price points.
-So what you can do, once you decide you just HAVE to be there, is to click on the links to the various rooms and decide which one you want and then let me know.
+So what you can do, once you decide you just HAVE to be there, is to click on the links to the various rooms, decide which one you want and then book it through the Tioga Lodge website.

 There are 4 rooms available that have two beds in them for folks who want to share with another person and save a little money.
 If you are coming with a friend, of course we will put you in the same room together.
 Otherwise, I will choose a roommate for you.

-The rest of the rooms are all single occupancy with a private bathroom and they come at two different prices.
+The rest of the rooms are all single occupancy with a private bathroom.

 Further Questions?
 Niggling Concerns?